olka/perf-workshop/README.md

 # node-express-workshop-complete

-This is the reference implementation for the node-express-workshop I am working on.
+This is borrowed from Jed Watson implementation for the node-express-workshop with some performance quirks to fix.

-> The workshop is still being written, but I'd love feedback on the this project!

 The outcome is a simple blog website using: